Isostasy with Love: I Elastic equilibrium: Elastic isostasy

 where there is an implicit sum over repeated indices; the prime denotes that stress and strain are deviatoric.

 A closely related approach consists in minimizing the elastic energy.
-The elastic strain energy density $\sigma_{ij}\epsilon_{ij}/2$ can be split into a part ${\cal E}_\mu$ depending on deviatoric stresses and strains (shear energy or distortional strain energy) and a part ${\cal E}_\kappa$ depending on the volume change (compressional energy). (\citet{takeuchi1972}, Eq.~(23); \citet{jaeger2007}, Section 5.8).
+The elastic strain energy density $\sigma_{ij}\epsilon_{ij}/2$ can be split into a part ${\cal E}_\mu$ depending on deviatoric stresses and strains, called shear energy or distortional strain energy, and a part ${\cal E}_\kappa$ depending on the volume change, called compressional energy (\citet{jaeger2007}, Section 5.8; \citet{dahlen1999}, Eq.~(8.29)):